 This grim reality was brought to fuller focus in Douglas A. Blackmon’s Pulitzer Prize winning book Slavery by Another Name: The Re-enslavement of Black Americans from the Civil War to World War II.

-This month, PBS is reissuing the film adaption of Blackmon’s work, which he co-executive produced with Twin Cities PBS.
+PBS is reissuing the film adaption of Blackmon’s work, which he co-executive produced with Twin Cities PBS.
 In the nearly 10 years since it premiered at the Sundance Film Festival, the film continues to live on in classrooms and in community, engaging people in conversation and influencing visual art, dance, music, scholarship, classroom instruction, new documentaries, podcasts, feature films and journalism.

 I worked on the film and asked Blackmon to reflect via email on the connections between past and contemporary horrors like the murder of George Floyd.